holisticon/flynn-book-scanner/app/App.md

 * `cordova build android` or `cordova build ios`

-For updating icons and splash screen.
+For updating icons and splash screen (in app/etc/).
 Update the files in media and run

-* `mediagen`
+* `cordova-media-gen`

 For running on an android device execute: